-We do not have any material off-balance sheet arrangements as of March 31 2013, except for operating leases, or any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities.
+We do not have any material off-balance sheet arrangements as of June 30, 2013, except for operating leases, nor do we have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities.
 None of our operating leases have, or are reasonably likely to have, a current or future material effect on our financial condition or changes in financial condition.